I've Got the Joy Joy Joy Joy

 "Joy in My Heart", sometimes titled "I've Got the Joy, Joy, Joy, Joy" or "Joy, Joy Down in My Heart", is a popular Christian song often sung around the campfire and during scouting events.
 It is often included in Gospel music and a cappella concerts, songbooks, and Christian children's songbooks.

+History and author

-The song was written by George William Cooke.
-Cooke was born in Doncaster, Yorkshire, England in 1884 and died in Jamestown, New York in 1951.
-He was the author of "Joy in My Heart" which was copyrighted in 1925 (but not renewed).
-At that time he was living in Wilmington, Delaware.
-He was a minister and associated with a group called Gospel Crusaders which was associated with the Methodist Church.
-He ran the Delmarva Camp, a Methodist camp that held gospel meetings and revivals.
-He was later minister of Methodist churches in Buffalo and Rochester New York.
-As a young man, he twice circled the globe in evangelistic tours with Commissioner Samuel L. Brengle of the Salvation Army.
+The song was written by George William Cooke, born 1884 in Doncaster, Yorkshire, England.
+As a young man, Cooke twice circled the globe in evangelistic tours with Commissioner Samuel L. Brengle of the Salvation Army.
+He became a pastor in various locations across the East Coast of the United States.
+In 1925, he copyrighted "Joy in my Heart" as a minister in Wilmington, Delaware (copyright was not renewed).
+At the time, he was involved with a Methodist Church-associated group called Gospel Crusaders, and operated a site for gospel meetings and revivals called Delmarva Camp.